Size: 6 x 9

 The extraordinary story of a war fought by ordinary people

-In Backcountry Resistance, Carl P. Borick delivers a groundbreaking account of the citizen militias that defied British forces in South Carolina's volatile Backcountry during the pivotal Southern campaign of the Revolutionary War.
+In Backcountry Resistance, Carl P. Borick delivers a groundbreaking account of the citizen militia that defied British forces in South Carolina's volatile Backcountry during the pivotal Southern campaign of the Revolutionary War.
 When Charleston fell in May of 1780 and the Continental Army retreated, many assumed the Patriot cause in the South had collapsed.
 In the state's rugged interior, though, partisan militias waged a brutal insurgency that challenged British control and changed the course of the war.

 Focusing on rank-and-file militiamen, Borick explores how these ordinary men were recruited, armed, fed, and motivated.
 Drawing on underused pension records and state claims, he reconstructs their everyday realities and their battlefield experiences.
 He also examines the war's devastating effects on civilians, including enslaved people and women, who played crucial roles in the struggle.